-The practice was committed to seeing patients experiencing pain on the same day and kept appointments free for same day appointments.
-They took part in an emergency on-call arrangement with some other local practices.
-The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice was committed to seeing patients experiencing pain on the same day and kept two appointments free for same day appointments.
+The website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.